olsonjeffery/dualpower/README.md

 - Wayland, [Niri][5], and [noctalia-shell][4] make up the core user experience
   - Niri keybinds are slightly customized from Niri defaults and integrate with noctalia-shell actions; show keybinds with `Mod+Shift+/`
   - A `gruvbox` style theme is used, but swapping out the yellows/greens for reds & blues, yellow/green kept in places; the default `grubbox` themes are used elsewhere
   - `xwayland-satellite-git` from AUR is installed by default and Niri knows how to use it, so X programs should Just Work
 - [alacritty][1] is the default terminal
-- [Kanshi][3] is installed and running via Niri
+- [Kanshi][3] is installed and running via Niri; it is a program for modelling "profiles" that represent various monitor-related setups
-  - It is inert by default; you will need to provide your own `~/.config/kanshi/config` based on your monitor setup(s)
+  - It is inert by default; you will need to provide your own `~/.config/kanshi/config` based on your display setup(s)
 - [NeoVim][6] & [LazyVim][7]
   - Has some additional tweaks for the author's preferred workflow
   - Rainbow brackets